-Notable changes to the Fund's sector allocation during the past six months included an increase in the Consumer Discretionary and Financials sectors and a decrease in the Health Care sector weighting.
-At the start of the period, the Fund did not own any Financials sector companies.
-From a regional standpoint, the Fund owned positions in China and Taiwan and neither country was held by the Fund at the start of the period.
+Notable changes to the Fund's sector allocation during the past twelve months included a decrease in the Consumer Discretionary and Financials sectors and an increase in the Information Technology sector weighting.
+From a regional standpoint, there was a significant increase in the weighting to U.S. companies, with decreases in the weightings of several other companies.
 The weighting of several countries went to zero, as the positions from those countries were exited.
 Sector and country weights in our Portfolio are derived strictly from our bottom-up stock selection process.